 Browsing through his photo essays depicting the time during and after the apartheid regime was a powerful and moving experience.
 The book was published last year, as it was 25 years since Nelson Mandela was elected president of South Africa.

-Mofokeng, who was born and raised in Soweto, poetically portrayed the existence of the people who lived in opposition to the regime.
-He began as an assistant in the darkroom of several newspapers before becoming part of Afrapix, a photography collective established to combat apartheid.
-He also worked for a long time as a documentary photographer for the African Studies Institute at the Wits University in Johannesburg, but then embarked on an independent artist career.
+Mofokeng, who was born and raised in Soweto, poetically portrayed the lives of the people who lived in opposition to the regime.
+He started as an assistant in the darkroom of several newspapers before he became part of Afrapix, a collective of photographers that was established to. . .

 To continue reading, create a new free reader account with your email,

 or logg inn if you have done it before. (click on forgotten password if you have not received it by email already).